alexisflesch/mathquest/app/docs/README.md

 MathQuest uses browser localStorage to persist user identity and settings across sessions:

-- `mathquest_pseudo`: Stores the pseudo (username) for both students and teachers.
+- `mathquest_username`: Stores the username (username) for both students and teachers.
 - `mathquest_avatar`: Stores the avatar filename for both students and teachers.
 - `mathquest_cookie_id`: Unique identifier for gameplay and leaderboard tracking (set for both roles).
 - `mathquest_teacher_id`: The teacher's database ID (set only for teachers).
 - `CLIENT_LOG_LEVEL`: Controls the client logger verbosity at runtime.

-All components and routes now use only `mathquest_pseudo` and `mathquest_avatar` for identity, regardless of user role.
+All components and routes now use only `mathquest_username` and `mathquest_avatar` for identity, regardless of user role.
 This simplifies logic and avoids ambiguity.
 On logout, all these keys are removed.

 ## Real-Time Lobby and Tournament Redirection